The Last Spritz

 Parfums de MarlyEDP

 Parfums de Marly Sedley is the house's purest fresh fragrance and one of the more underrated picks in the lineup.
-Spearmint, bergamot, and lemon open with an airy brightness; geranium and lavender in the mid add a soft aromatic warmth; sandalwood and musk close it cleanly.
+Mint, bergamot, lemon, and grapefruit open with an airy brightness; lavender, rosemary, geranium, and olibanum in the mid add a soft aromatic warmth; ambroxan, sandalwood, and vetiver close it cleanly.
 There's nothing here that demands your attention, which is entirely the point.

 In a house known for dramatic, spiced, and gourmand compositions, Sedley is the palate cleanser — and a reminder that PdM can do restraint when it wants to.
-At $230–$310 it's expensive for what it is, but the quality of materials shows in the softness of the spearmint accord.
+At $285–$330 it's expensive for what it is, but the quality of materials shows in the softness of the spearmint accord.
 Designer fresh fragrances simply don't smell this deliberate.
+See the full breakdown.

 Parfums de Marly Percival